Cmac2552/go-htmx-tracker/README.md

 # go-htmx-tracker

 TODO:
-SideView
+clean files (plane ride)
+remove sidebar
+make calendar view
+Click on day brings you to day
-make the text input type ahead (has all the prev ones, if user adds a new one add it to list) Update Inputs number validation regular validation make the header the date picker (maybe?)
+Click on date title brings you to calendar make the text input type ahead (has all the prev ones, if user adds a new one add it to list) Update Inputs
 Update Display of cards
-Update Display of cards
+display of side bar
+number validation
+regular validation
 Remove Delete Button
 clean files
 error handling
+add an exercise you did increase count
 Done